jruwaard/aph_ema_handbook/docs/R.md

 ```

 There are many ways in which you can summarize and manipulate your data.
 At this
-point, the important milestone is that you imported and accessed data in R.
+point, the important milestone is that you have imported and accessed data in R.

 ## Extending R with Packages